-M.-A monk that has been ordained must not make unfounded pretensions to the possession of the highest of all human attainments, namely, Arhathood; he must not even so much as presume to say, "I claim to live in an unoccupied (solitary) house."
-If the monk whose nature is depraved, and who delights in sin, who has not at- the imprint of this nasty disease.-ED.

-tained Arhathood, pretend to attainments which he possesses not, neither has obtained, such as, profound meditation, emancipation from passion, perfect tranquillity, the results or enjoyments of these high attainments (the path to NIRVANA), and the fruits of the Path, he is no longer a monk.
+M .- A monk that has been ordained must not make unfounded pretensions to the possession of the highest of all human attainments, namely, Arhathood; he must not even so much flesh) are infected.
+Every other peras presume to say, "I claim to live in son one meets on the street, especially an unoccupied (solitary) house."
+If the of the chinese, who are great consummonk whose nature is depraved, and ers of it, bears, in one way or another has obtained, such as, profound meditation, emancipation from passion, perfect tranquillity, the results or enjoyments of these high attainments (the path to NIRVANA), and the fruits of the Path, he is no longer a monk.
 As it is impossible for a palm-tree ever to revive after the top has been cut off, so the monk whose nature is depraved and who delights in sin, and makes unfounded pretensions to Arhathood, is not a son of SAKYA, he is no longer a monk.
 This crime thou must not commit to thy life's end.